 - 1. The corporation shall have a Chair, Vice Chair, Secretary, and Treasurer.
 Officers will serve until the next set is dually elected. - 2.
-Officers of the Board shall be elected at a scheduled board meeting and shall serve a term of one year. - 3.
-The Board shall declare a position vacant upon the resignation, departure, or removal of that officer. - 4.
-A vacant position shall be filled by a majority vote of the current Board, in accordance with the election policy. - 5.
-Duties of Officers - a.
-Chair - i.
+Officers of the Board shall be elected at a scheduled board meeting and shall serve a term of one year. - 2.3.
+Officers of the Board shall serve a maximum of two consecutive terms in the same position. - 3.4.
+The Board shall declare a position vacant upon the resignation, departure, or removal of that officer. - 5.
+A vacant position shall be filled by a majority vote of the current Board, in accordance with the election policy. - 4.6.
+The position of Secretary and Treasurer may be fulfilled by the same individual. - 5.7.
+Duties of Officers a.
+Chair iii.
+Responsible for Act as chair of Executive Committee.

+- i.
 Responsible for regular liaison with WCSAP Executive Director. - ii.
-Shall be responsible for scheduling and chairing Board and membership meetings; - iii.
-Responsible for chairing Executive committee. - b.
-Vice Chair
+Responsible for scheduling and chairing Board meetings.

-- i.
-In the absence of the Chair, prepare agenda and chair Board, executive committee, and membership meetings. - ii.
-Act as chair of Membership Committee. - c.
+- b.
+Vice Chair - i.
+In the absence of the Chair, shall be responsible forprepare agenda and chairing Board and, Eexecutive Ceommittee, meetings. - ii.
+Act as chair of the Membership Committee. - c.
 Secretary - i.
 Record and maintain the proceedings of Board and membership meetings. - ii.
-Oversee the proper distribution of the minutes to the membership. - iii.
-Act as chair of the Personnel Committee. - iv.
-Oversee the maintenance of the official records of the corporation. - d.
-Treasurer - i.
-Overseeing financial management and act as a liaison between the fiscal manager and the Board. - ii.
+Oversee the proper distribution of the minutes to the membership.